-Apart from listening skill, you are suggested that having a maximum score in Map/Diagram/Plan/Flowchart Labelling Questions needs an appropriate strategy and some useful tips.
+Apart from listening skill, you are suggested that having a maximum score in IELTS Listening Map/Diagram/Plan/Flowchart Labelling Questions needs an appropriate strategy and some useful tips.
 This article will present to you the way how to deal with this question type and prepare for your IELTS Listening test.

 1. Introduction to IELTS Listening Map/Diagram/Plan/Flowchart Labelling Questions